rollthecloudinc/quell/README.md

 Druid is a modern content publishing platform inspired by a decade of experience using various php monothlithic publishing platforms.
 Greatly inspired by Drupal druid aims to provide a modern, sleek publishing experience for editors.
 The project also aims to provide the upmost flexibility for developers without needing to resort to hacky work arounds to achieve goals or god forbid hack core code.
+Also Druid is meant to demonstrate the true power and wonder of Angular over other alternative, less powerful, enterprise ecosystems like react and vue.

 Content Editor
 ![Panels UI](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/panels_content_editor_abcd.png)